Clearing obligation and Risk mitigation techniques under EMIR

 In relation to the exchange of collateral for OTC derivatives contracts that are not cleared by a central counterparty (CCP), the Commission Delegated Regulation 2016/2251 contains the following provisions:

 - Counterparties have to exchange both initial and variation margin.
-This provisions reduce counterparty credit risk, mitigate any potential systemic risk and ensure alignment with international standards.
+These provisions reduce counterparty credit risk, mitigate any potential systemic risk and ensure alignment with international standards.

 - List of eligible collateral for the exchange of margins, the criteria to ensure the collateral is sufficiently diversified and not subject to wrong-way risk, as well as the methods to determine appropriate collateral haircuts.